Beneficial Botanicals

 [tab name="Use / Dosage"]

 Known Dose (for Adults): 15-30 drops 1 to 3 times a day in coffee, smoothies, juice or in a small amount of water, with or without food.
-May be used long term.
-See precautions for exceptions.
+Taking Chaga continually for 6 months could effect kidney function (see precautions).

 [tab name="Precautions"]